Sarah Kendall Hughes, Chair

 Colorado Springs, Colorado

-Eric Tucker, Ph.D., serves as the Director of Consulting and Assistant Professor of Management at the United States Air Force Academy (USAF).
-A proven team player, Commissioner Tucker is a goal-driven leader and experienced problem solver who focuses on data-driven decision making for continuous improvement.
-He is experienced in human resources, scheduling, training, budgeting and operational execution.
+Eric Tucker, Ph.D., serves as the Director of Consulting and Associate Professor of Management at the United States Air Force Academy (USAFA).
+Commissioner Tucker is a proven team player who is a goal-driven leader and experienced problem solver who focuses on data-driven decision-making for continuous improvement.
+In addition, he is experienced in human resources, scheduling, training, budgeting and operational execution.

-Commissioner Tucker has taught at USAF Academy since 2004.
+Commissioner Tucker has taught at USAFA from 2004 to 2006, 2010 to 2013, 2014 to 2015 and 2017 to the present.
+He also taught at the University of Denver from 2015 to 2017.
 In his teaching, he challenges his students to use the tools and techniques to solve ill-defined problems.
-He incorporates real-word illustrations to demonstrate that operations management, project management and various analytic techniques are applicable across many domains.
+In addition, he incorporates real-world illustrations to demonstrate that operations management, project management and various analytic methods are applicable across many domains.

-In his research, Commissioner Tucker focuses on the improvement of Knowledge Management and Knowledge Management Systems.
-He has published several academic articles, earned many grants and fellowships, presented at more than a dozen conferences and is writing a forthcoming book.
+Commissioner Tucker focuses on improving Knowledge Management and Knowledge Management Systems in his research.
+He has published several academic articles, earned many grants and fellowships and presented at more than a dozen conferences.

-Commissioner Tucker earned a bachelor’s of science from the USAF Academy in aeronautical engineering, a master’s in science in engineering and technology management, a master’s in national security and strategic studies from the Naval War College in Newport and Rhode Island, and a Ph.D. in industrial engineering in Industrial Engineering from University of Central Florida.
+Commissioner Tucker earned a bachelor’s of science in aeronautical engineering from USAFA, a master’s in science in engineering and technology management from Oklahoma State University, a master’s in national security and strategic studies from the Naval War College in Newport and Rhode Island, and a Ph.D. in industrial engineering from the University of Central Florida.

-Commissioner Tucker was appointed by Gov. Jared Polis in July 2019 to serve through July 1, 2023 as an unaffiliated resident from the 5th Congressional District.
+Commissioner Wilson was appointed by Gov. Jared Polis in July 2021 to serve through July 1, 2025 as a Republican resident from the 5th Congressional District.